How to See Hraunfossar Waterfalls and Barnafoss

-Disclaimer: This post might contain affiliate links which means I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
+Disclaimer: This post might contain affiliate links.
+This means I might earn a small commission when you buy a product (at no extra cost to you) after clicking on my link.
 More about it here.

 HOW TO GET TO BARNAFOSS / HRAUNFOSSAR

-The waterfalls are located in Borgarfjörður in the West of Iceland.
-It is about 120km away from Reykjavík.
+The waterfalls are located in Borgarfjörður in the West of Iceland about 120km away from Reykjavík.